The Game Theory of Fake News: Detailed analysis of the misinformation game

 Our model assumes inattentive receivers who noisily optimization their engagement strategies as they seek to consume true stories.
 Such a process does not necessarily lead to optimal receivers behavior, or even to behaviors predicted by standard solution concepts such as Nash equilibria.
-However, it is useful to characterize Nash equilibria for the fake news game.
+However, it is useful to characterize Nash equilibria for the misinformation game.

 For a mainstream site, which seeks to promote accurate information, there is no conflict between the incentives of transmitter and receiver, and so they both should adopt a Nash equilibrium in which the receiver always engages and the transmitter only shares true stories.
-For a fake news site, which seeks to promote false news, there is a conflict between the incentives of transmitter and receiver.
+For a misinformation site, which seeks to promote false news, there is a conflict between the incentives of transmitter and receiver.

-The Nash equilibria for the two-player fake news game can be easily characterized using the Folk Theorem for infinitely iterated games \cite{8563}.
-The minimax value for receivers in the fake news game is 0, which is achieved by never consuming.
-If the receiver does consume, the transmitter can always hold them to a lower payoff by transmitting fake news, assuming that the cost of consuming fake news is positive, $C>0$.
-The minimax value for the transmitter is also 0, since we assume the payoff to the transmitter of fake news being consumed is $b_f\geq0$ and also the payoff from true news being consumed is $b_t\geq 0$, whereas the payoff when no news is consumed is 0, and so the transmitter's minimax profile is uniquely determined by a receiver strategy that never consumes (Table S1).
+The Nash equilibria for the two-player misinformation game can be easily characterized using the Folk Theorem for infinitely iterated games \cite{8563}.
+The minimax value for receivers in the misinformation game is 0, which is achieved by never consuming.
+If the receiver does consume, the transmitter can always hold them to a lower payoff by transmitting misinformation, assuming that the cost of consuming misinformation is positive, $\pi_f<0$.
+The minimax value for the transmitter is also 0, since we assume the payoff to the transmitter of misinformation being consumed is $b_f\geq0$ and also the payoff from true news being consumed is $b_t\geq 0$, whereas the payoff when no news is consumed is 0, and so the transmitter's minimax profile is uniquely determined by a receiver strategy that never consumes (Table S1).
 Thus any feasible payoff profile that provides a positive payoff to both players is individually rational.